inet-framework/inet/showcases/tsn/trafficshaping/timeawareshaper/doc/index.rst

 The traffic shaping takes place in the outgoing network interface of the switch where both streams pass through.
 The traffic shaper limits the data rate of the best effort stream to 40 Mbps and the data rate of the video stream to 20 Mbps.
-The excess traffic is stored in the MAC layer subqueues of the corresponding traffic class.
+The excess traffic is temporarily stored in the MAC layer subqueues of the corresponding traffic class.

 .. literalinclude:: ../omnetpp.ini
    :start-at: egress traffic shaping